liashabulal/Data-Science-Knowledge-Assistant-Multi-Document-RAG-Pipeline/README.md

 k=4 was more focused but missed relevant content for broad questions.

 **Why LCEL over RetrievalQA?**
-LangChain deprecated RetrievalQA in favor of the more composable and transparent LangChain Expression Language (LCEL) pipeline.
+LangChain deprecated RetrievalQA in favour of the more composable and transparent LangChain Expression Language (LCEL) pipeline.

 ## Findings and limitations

 **What works well:**
-- Specific technical queries with clear constraints retrieve accurately
+- Specific technical queries with clear constraints are retrieved accurately
 - Cross-document synthesis works for well-defined topics
-- High-dimensional and regularization questions answered with precise citations
+- High-dimensional and regularisation questions answered with precise citations
 - HyDE significantly improves retrieval for broad interpretability questions

 **Known limitation — context scattering:**
-When an answer requires synthesizing information spread across multiple chapters, standard retrieval sometimes misses relevant chunks.
+When an answer requires synthesising information spread across multiple chapters, standard retrieval sometimes misses relevant chunks.
 HyDE partially addresses this.
 A more complete solution would involve query decomposition or re-ranking — flagged as future work.

 **Known limitation — PDF extraction noise:**
-R code blocks in ISLR extract with character-level spacing artifacts (e.g. `>A u t o [ 1 : 4 ,]`).
+R code blocks in ISLR extract with character-level spacing artefacts (e.g. `>A u t o [ 1 : 4 ,]`).
 This affects retrieval quality for code-specific queries but not conceptual ones.